Iraivel/GenderPayGap/README.md

 # GenderPayGap
+Equally Gender Pay.
-“Equally Gender Pay”.
-Designed a model to predict the gender pay gap analyzing a Census data through Python and Machine Learning tools to build a supervised regression model.
+Designed a model to predict the gender pay gap analyzing a Census data through Python and Machine Learning tools.